ykzZa/LeetCode/README.md

 The algorithm converts a given temperature in Celsius to both Kelvin and Fahrenheit by applying the respective formulas and returns the results in a DoubleArray.

 *Best result: 0ms (beats 100%), 35.13MB (beats 64.29%)*

+**Problem #3110**

+The solution calculates the score of a string by iterating through its characters, computing the absolute difference between the ASCII values of adjacent characters, and summing these differences.
+The result is returned as the total score.

+*Best result: 1ms (beats 100%), 35.33MB (beats 76.79%)*